darcelopez/Quasar_Example1/README.md

 You may find the Mac application in the folder dist/electron/Quasar App-win32-x64

-Aditional requirements if need to test oh a Mac computer (optional) .Virtual Box
+Aditional requirements if need to test on a Mac computer (optional) .Virtual Box
 .Windows Development Image for VirtualBox